allegheny-college-cmpsc-406-spring-2024/pico-sockets/README.md

 # Getting Started with Raspberry Pi Pico WH and Socket Connections

-As we move forward into IoT, we will work with another board: the \[Raspberry Pi Pico WH\](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html#raspberry-pi-pico-w-and-pico-wh).
+As we move forward into IoT, we will work with another board: the [Raspberry Pi Pico WH](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html#raspberry-pi-pico-w-and-pico-wh).

-In this assignment, you will start getting to know the Pico and also connect it with your computer using a socket connection over WiFi.
+In this assignment, you will start getting to know the Pico and also connect it to your computer using a socket connection over WiFi.

 Note that if you are completing this assignment outside ALIC, you will need to bring the following items with you: